Ganesh-Sharmaz/BizFlowB/ReadMe.md

 6. Run the application using `npm start`.
 7. Access the backend API endpoints and explore the functionality.

-## API Documentation

-If you choose to document your API endpoints, you can use tools like Swagger to generate documentation.
-Add Swagger configuration to your project and document your endpoints accordingly.

 ## Contributing

 Contributions to enhance existing features or add new functionalities are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.